An Algebraic Multigrid Method for Eigenvalue Problems in Some Different Cases: Algebraic multigrid hierarchy

-This section is devoted to introducing the classical AMG method which aims at solving the ill-conditioned linear system $Au=f$ similar to geometric multigrid (GMG) method.
-Since there is no true geometric background, the main content is to determine the ``coarse-grid" and intergrid transfer operators directly from the matrix $A$.
+Since there is no real geometric background, the main content is to determine the ``coarse-grid" directly from the matrix $A = (a_{ij})$.
 By analogy, we define grid points, $\Omega$, as the indices $\{1,2,\cdots,N\}$ of $u=(u_1,u_2,\cdots,u_N)^T$, and choose a subset of $\Omega$ as the coarse grid points according to the undirected adjacency graph of the matrix $A$.

+In order to derive a coarse level system, $\Omega$ is needed to split into two disjoint subsets $\Omega = C \cup F$ with $C$ representing the coarse grid points and $F$ being the complementary.
+Following \cite{Ruge1987,Stuben2001Review,Stuben2001Introduction}, we define the strong dependent set

+and the strong influence set $S_i^T:=\{j\big|i\in S_j\}$ with fixed $0<\theta<1$ (usually $0.25$).
+The measure of how valuable a variable $i$ is as a coarse grid point can be represented by $|S_i^T|$, i.e., the the number of elements that $S_i^T$ contains. \comm{About the detailed coarsening process, please refer to \cite{Ruge1987,Stuben2001Review,Stuben2001Introduction}.}